gbb/par_psql/README.md

 par_psql v0.2 (July 2nd, 2015): Parallel ‘psql’.
 -----------------------------------------------

-*Run parallel queries and workflows inline in PostgreSQL’s psql tool.*
+*Run and synchronize parallel queries and workflows inline in PostgreSQL’s psql tool.*
 *Useful for ‘slightly big data’, GIS.*

 Hi!
 This is a tool (par_psql) which makes parallelisation easier for postgres/psql users, by providing a new piece of syntax.